michaeltumiwa/pantheonTest/README.md

 This will stop the containers and clean up any resources.

-## Contributing

-If you want to contribute to this project, feel free to fork it and create a pull request.
-Please make sure to follow the existing structure of the project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.